 A normal multiple of 15x PE (average for S&P 500 for over 100 years) may underestimate the value of a company that can double its earnings in three years and then double again in the following three years (26% CAGR).
 Just focusing on the price you pay when computers have screened thousands of companies already may not be enough to identify value.

 Other investors (including Warren Buffett and Charlie Munger) look for the value that the company can generate over time.
 This depends not just on past investments but on investments yet to be made.
 Capital allocation, management team, ability to innovate and other factors (not easily quantifiable) are as important as the price you pay.

 In fact, two quotes are important—one from Buffett and the other one from Munger.

 - ‘It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price’.

 - ‘Over the long term, it’s hard for a stock to earn a much better return than the business which underlies it earns.
-If the business earns six percent on capital over forty years and you hold it for that forty years, you’re not going to make much difference than a six percent return – even if you originally buy it at a huge discount.
-Conversely, if a business earns eighteen percent on capital over twenty or thirty years, even if you pay a high looking price, you’ll end up with one hell of a result’.
+If the business earns six per cent on capital over forty years and you hold it for that forty years, you’re not going to make much different than a six per cent return – even if you originally buy it at a huge discount.
+Conversely, if a business earns eighteen per cent on capital over twenty or thirty years, even if you pay a high-looking price, you’ll end up with one hell of a result.'